kwebio/kweb-core/docs/src/speed.md

 ## Server-side rendering

 Kweb uses the excellent [JSoup](https://jsoup.org/) library to render the initial HTML page, which is supplied to the browser when the page first loads.
-This leads to a much faster initial page load because the browser can start rendering the page before the JavaScript has loaded.
+This leads to a faster initial page load, eliminates flicker on load, and allows search engines to index the page even if they aren't JavaScript aware.

 ## Hydration